Back Pain Treatment in Dallas, TX

 - Progressive neurological deficit (weakness in the legs or loss of feeling and coordination in the arms or legs) could indicate nerve damage.

-- If sustained or increasing pain is accompanied by lack of appetite, unplanned weight loss, nausea, and vomiting, or fever/chills/shakes, there could be a spinal tumor or infection
+- If sustained or increasing pain is accompanied by lack of appetite, unplanned weight loss, nausea, vomiting, or fever/chills/shakes, there could be a spinal tumor or infection

 - Loss of urinary or bowel control could indicate severe compression of the nerves that control those functions